 While Judge Preska’s decision opens the door to the unsealing of hundreds of documents that have been under seal since the 2015 defamation case, she also quickly granted Maxwell’s legal team a stay on the release pending their appeal.
 Judge Preska gave Maxwell attorney Lauren Menninger one week to file an emergency motion with the Second Circuit Court of Appeals.
 Judge Preska told both sides that they should proceed as though the documents will be made public “within a week.”

 Maxwell, 58, is being held at the Brooklyn Detention center where, according to authorities, she is considered a suicide risk.
-She was denied bail on July 14 by Judge Alison J. Nathan of Federal District Court in Manhattan on the grounds that Maxwell was a significant flight risk.
-Maxwell had proposed that she be held under house arrest wearing an electronic tether and that she put up collateral to back $5 million bail.
+She was denied bail on July 14 by Judge Alison J. Nathan of Federal District Court in Manhattan on the grounds that she was a significant flight risk.
+Maxwell had proposed to be held under house arrest wearing an electronic tether and that she put up collateral to back $5 million bail.

 After denying the bail, Judge Nathan said it was “practically impossible” to set conditions that would ensure Maxwell—with her wealth and international connections—would return to court to face the charges against her.
 Judge Nathan also set the date for trial on July 12, 2021.